Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 2. Be familiar with your work needs

-While comfort and focus are important, your home office shall also allow you to do other office functions like answering calls, printing, keeping physical files, taking conference calls et cetera.
+While comfort and focus are important, your home office should also allow you to do other office functions like answering calls, printing, keeping physical files, taking conference calls, et cetera.

 If you are using a computer, you shall set up your workspace in a well-ventilated area, and it shall be placed near electrical outlets.
 If you need to keep physical files and do paperwork at home, you need to have a safe space to stock your files.

 3. Consider your household activities